biddster/Open-Vehicle-Monitoring-System-3/plugin/abrp/README.rst

   **New in version 1.2:** Your own parameters (car model, abrp token but also api-url) are now stored as config parameters, you can consult them using the shell with ``config list usr`` or modify with ``config set`` command.

+  **New in version 2.0** You can now enable automatic sending of telemetry to ABRP when you turn your car on and stop when you turn it off.

 .. contents::
     :depth: 3